HolyLab/ClusteringBenchmarks.jl/README.md

 ## Benchmarking Clustering.jl

 `ami` scores were computed for several algorithms in Clustering.jl on a subset of the Gagolewski collection (see `demos/bench_clustering.jl` for details).
-The results are shown below:
+The results are shown as a violin plot below:

 ![ami scores](demos/ami.png)